- This event has passed.

 Once you have registered for these sessions, hosts will send you zoom details for each.

-Webinar – Addressing Racism Without Blaming or Condoning (Date TBC)
+Webinar – Addressing Racism Without Blaming or Condoning (2nd February 2022 1pm-5pm)

 Racism is a complex set of ideas and dynamic in which polarization and resistance to change are both evident.
 Polarity thinking offers a way to explore these using an AND mindset which brings justice and mercy and allows for pride and critical thinking.
 This webinar, hosted by Julie Beedon and Cliff Kayser, is for anyone interested in exploring how AND thinking can support more productive conversations about racism.